ovictory1996/A-Data-Driven-Insight-into-Coffee-Sales-and-Customer-Preferences/README.md

  - Weekday by Sum of Revenue
  - Product by No of Revenue
  - Month  by Sum of Revenue
- - Hours by No of transaction
+ - Hours by No of transactio